lukerodermond-beep/brfss-diabetes-thesis/README.md

 * scikit-learn
 * XGBoost
 * matplotlib
+* SciPy

 ## Notes

 The raw BRFSS data and generated modeling dataset are not included in this repository.
 The raw data can be downloaded from the CDC, and the modeling dataset can be recreated using the preprocessing script.

-The results in the `outputs/` folder correspond to the final modeling pipeline used in the thesis.
+The results in the `modeling_outputs_mvp/` folder correspond to the final modeling pipeline used in the thesis.
 The nested cross-validation outputs are stored separately in `modeling_outputs_nested_cv/`.

 ## Author